Russell Marcus

 - "Structuralism, Indispensability, and the Access Problem"

-New Jersey Regional Philosophical Association, March 24, 2007
+- The New Jersey Regional Philosophical Association, March 24, 2007

 - "Why the Indispensability Argument Does Not Justify Beliefs in Mathematical Objects"